 I learned a valuable travel lesson now that I have a toddler.
 “Family-friendly” doesn’t always include toddlers!
 Travel with children to some luxury resort destinations and you get the feeling that kids are an afterthought.
 Childcare and babysitting services can be non-existent or grossly overpriced and amenities and services are solely focused on adults.
-To help you make the most of your precious family vacations, toddlers included, we’ve traveled the world in search of the best toddler-friendly resorts.
+To help you make the most of your precious family vacations, toddlers included, we’ve traveled the world in search of the best resorts for families with toddlers.
 These resorts offer more than just a craft area, a playground and a children’s pool.
 From a wide range of exciting activities tailored to the different age groups of children to a child-sized buffet bar equipped with plastic silverware, mini plates, a mini drink fountain and bite-sized, kid friendly foods, these resorts have thought of everything to make your vacation truly family-friendly.
 Here are our top 6 bucket list resorts for families with toddlers.

 Top 6 Bucket List Resorts for Families with Toddlers